 Advantages of Using a Public Adjuster

 Public adjusters are experts at what we do.
 We know everything there is to know about insurance, types of claims, how to negotiate better settlements, and every imaginable type of home and commercial property damage claim.
 Becoming one of us is not an easy thing to do.
 A public adjuster must go through rigorous training, be licensed, bonded, fingerprinted, and pass a background check.
-In Florida, you must apprentice under a licensed public adjuster for a year before you can become licensed yourself.
+In Florida, you must apprentice under a licensed public adjuster for six months before you can become licensed yourself.

 Property damage is no picnic.
 Even if you have insurance that you know will cover your loss, there is going to be stress involved.
 Often times even heartache.
 If you have lost your home or business to fire, for example, or flooding, you are going to be devastated.
 On top of that, if your insurance company gives your grief about the proper settlement for repairs or replacement cost to return you to your pre-loss condition, that only piles on more stress.
 These are among just a few of the reasons you need a public adjuster to handle a major insurance claim.
 You need an expert, an objective third-party involved in negotiations to keep everything calm, cool, and collected and make sure you get the money you deserve in your settlement.

 A report from the Florida OPPAGA, a legislative office of policy analysis, states that a public adjuster gets policyholders on average 747% more in their insurance settlement than if they had not used one.
 This is proof positive that by using a public adjuster you’re assured much more money for your insurance claim.